 The problem rises with a height of the heel and the ideal height should be one and a half inches,” Uma Kumar suggested.

 She advised that heels should be avoided by teenage girls because it may affect their posture at an early age and develop chronic pains later.
+Heel pain is very common and can be treated by a sports podiatrist sydney.

 When an individual wears heels, the body weight is distributed unevenly.
 They shift much of their weight to the balls of the feet, along with the toe bones.